netdata/netdata/collectors/perf.plugin/README.md

 You can use the `command options` parameter to pick what data should be collected and which charts should be displayed.
 If `all` is used, all general performance monitoring counters are probed and corresponding charts are enabled for the available counters.
-You can also define the particular set of enabled charts using the following keywords: `cycles`, `instructions`, `branch`, `cache`, `bus`, `stalled`, `migrations`, `alighnment`, `emulation`, `L1D`, `L1D-prefetch`, `L1I`, `LL`, `DTLB`, `ITLB`, `PBU`.
+You can also define a particular set of enabled charts using the following keywords: `cycles`, `instructions`, `branch`, `cache`, `bus`, `stalled`, `migrations`, `alighnment`, `emulation`, `L1D`, `L1D-prefetch`, `L1I`, `LL`, `DTLB`, `ITLB`, `PBU`.